MarcoMeter/neroRL/docs/training.md

 ```

 This command
-- resumes training of an agent that was previously trained on the CartPole environment for 209,
+- resumes training of an agent that was previously trained on the CartPole environment for 209 updates,
 - resumes training with update 210 next,
 - and progresses training untill reaching update 310.